The Friends work hard to maintain the integrity of New Walk in a variety of ways. Some of our recent actions and initiatives are explained below.

-In terms of the public art comment above the Friends are now in the process of working with the City Council to create and fund a major piece within the new public space to celebrate the work of local writers over the centuries (see Art & Sculpture section of this website).
+In terms of the public art comment above the Friends have created, funded and installed on Welford Place, The Writers’ Pavement celebrating the work of local writers over the centuries (see Art & Sculpture).

 Another intrinsic feature of New Walk is the trees.
 Where would the Walk be without the trees that frame it; constantly changing with the seasons to offer considerable pleasure and delight to both occupiers and visitors.
 The trees are inspected regularly by the City Council and from time to time it is inevitable that diseased specimens, or those which through age pose a risk, are removed.
 The Friends are consulted by the City Council whenever such action is proposed, and the affected trees identified.
 Where there is any doubt as to the need for removal/surgery the Friends have taken, and will continue to take, independent expert advice to explore viable alternatives.
 They are also consulted on replacement planting, and almost without exception such replacement is on a one for one basis.

 New Walk as a pedestrian route